gdlyan/yc-playground/nat-instance-tf/README.md

 ## Requirements
 - Linux / MacOS / Windows with WSL2 machine connected to Internet
 - Docker and optionally Compose
-- A pair of ssh keys whereas a public key would be uploaded to the provisioned virtual machinesNAT instance
+- A pair of ssh keys whereas a public key would be uploaded to the provisioned virtual machines
 - Yandex Cloud account that has a payment method activated, [see how-to](https://cloud.yandex.com/en-ru/docs/billing/operations/create-new-account)
-- Yandex cloud CLI installed with `curl -sSL https://storage.yandexcloud.net/yandexcloud-yc/install.sh | bash` and initialized with `yc init` as explained in the [Getting started with the YC CLI manual](https://cloud.yandex.com/en-ru/docs/cli/quickstart).
+- Yandex Cloud CLI installed with `curl -sSL https://storage.yandexcloud.net/yandexcloud-yc/install.sh | bash` and initialized with `yc init` as explained in the [Getting started with the YC CLI manual](https://cloud.yandex.com/en-ru/docs/cli/quickstart).
 - You will need to create a file `./terraform.tfvars` with the following content:
 ```
 token             = "<Yandex Cloud OAuth token, available from `yc config list` command>"